Board members, strategy team, corporate development, business leaders, functional heads, and executives

 Corporate development must work with the CEO, board members, and the strategy team and get clarity on how they view the world.
 Aim to answer the following questions:

 After answering the basic questions, identify the overall corporate strategy.
-Come up with a consensus on what the organization wants to do with its worldview and how it can best position itself to succeed and drive profit.
+Define how the organization wants to win within this worldview, and how it can best position itself to succeed and drive profit.
 Have a clear vision and goal.

 Corporate development must pass down the mission to the business leaders.
 They need to collaborate and identify where the company currently stands, map out existing capabilities, and compare them to the vision to identify the gaps.
 The key is to have a strong partnership in a regular cadence with the business leaders to see the areas where they can benefit from acceleration.